aws/aws-cryptographic-material-providers-library/README.md

 - **To create a symmetric encryption KMS key in AWS KMS**, see [Creating Keys](https://docs.aws.amazon.com/kms/latest/developerguide/create-keys.html).

 - **To download and install the AWS SDK for Java 2.x**, see [Installing the AWS SDK for Java 2.x](https://docs.aws.amazon.com/sdk-for-java/v2/developer-guide/getting-started.html).
-- **To download and install the AWS SDK for .Net 3.x** see [Installing the AWS SDK for .Net v3](https://docs.aws.amazon.com/sdk-for-net/v3/developer-guide/welcome.html)
+- **To download and install the AWS SDK for .Net 3.x** see [Installing the AWS SDK for .Net v3](https://docs.aws.amazon.com/sdk-for-net/v3/developer-guide/net-dg-config.html)
+- **To download and install boto3** see [Installing boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/quickstart.html)
+- **To download and install the AWS SDK for Rust 1.x** see [Installing the AWS SDK for Rust v1](https://docs.aws.amazon.com/sdk-for-rust/latest/dg/getting-started.html)
+- **To download and install the AWS SDK for Go 2.x** see [Installing the AWS SDK for Go v2](https://docs.aws.amazon.com/sdk-for-go/v2/developer-guide/getting-started.html)
 ## Supported Languages

 - Java
 - .NET
 - Python
+- Rust
 - Go
-- Rust
 - Dafny

 ## FAQ